How to Improve Critical Thinking Skills: A Practical Guide

 Our Education System Has a Gap

-This isn’t just a hunch; the data backs it up.
-A 2020 survey from the REBOOT Foundation found that while 94% of people believe critical thinking is extremely important, a staggering 86% feel it’s lacking in the general public.
-Even more telling, 60% reported they never formally studied it in school.
-It's no wonder the skill feels so underdeveloped.
-You can read more about these findings on the state of critical thinking.
+The numbers confirm this difficulty.
+A 2020 survey from the REBOOT Foundation found that while 94% of people believe critical thinking is extremely important, a significant 86% believe the general public lacks this skill.
+Also, 60% of respondents reported they never formally studied the subject in school.
+These statistics explain why the skill feels underdeveloped in professional settings.
+Read more on the state of critical thinking.

-The truth is, developing critical thinking is less about being "smart" and more about adopting a new, structured process for analyzing the world around you.
-It's an active skill that requires conscious practice.
+The truth is, developing critical thinking is less about raw intelligence and more about adopting a structured process for analyzing the world.
+It is an active skill that requires consistent, conscious practice.

-Recognizing these barriers is the first real step.
-The struggle is common, but it's absolutely solvable with the right techniques and frameworks—which is exactly what the rest of this guide is about.
+Recognizing these barriers is the first step toward overcoming them.
+While the struggle is common, it is solvable with the right frameworks—which the rest of this guide will provide.

 Start by Questioning Everything—Especially Yourself

-If you want to get serious about improving your critical thinking, the single biggest leap you can make is learning to challenge what you think you know.
-Our brains are hardwired for shortcuts.
-These mental models, often called assumptions or biases, are useful for getting through the day, but they can be a real roadblock to clear, objective thinking in IT.
+If you want to improve your critical thinking, you must learn to challenge what you think you know.
+Human brains are built for shortcuts.
+These mental models—often called assumptions or biases—help us manage daily life, but they often act as a barrier to objective thinking in technical environments.

 Get Familiar With Your Own Biases